OutSystems/docs-howtos/src/development/build-multi-tenant-app/build-multi-tenant-app.md

 * **‘No’:** if the Timer is executed once, i.e., is able to read and manipulate data shared by all tenants;

-* **< Not defined >:** the Multi-tenant behavior of the Timer is inherited from the Multi-tenant behavior of the eSpace.
+* **< Not defined >:** the Multi-tenant behavior of the Timer is inherited from the Multi-tenant behavior of the module.

 ## Isolating Sessions per Tenant